-The Conservancy and its many partners including OC Parks, the City of Irvine and California State Parks work every day to make sure those two missions are put into practice.
 The challenge comes in keeping both in balance.
 For instance, the public can’t be allowed full and free access without considerable repercussions for wildlife.
-In contrast, although the wildlife might thrive from existing without disturbance from humans, the public won’t feel connected unless they are allowed to experience and learn about the land.
+In contrast, although the wildlife might thrive from existing without disturbance from humans, but the public won’t feel connected unless they are allowed to experience and learn about the land.

 Most programs are FREE, but you must register so the Conservancy can get an accurate count of participants.
 Once you register, you’ll receive a confirmation e-mail with a map and directions to trailheads.

 Both Limestone Canyon and Bommer Canyon offer Wilderness Access Days once a month where trails are open to the public for self-guided hikes or nature experiences (painting, crafts, photography, etc.).
-The Conservancy is hoping to expand this program to include Weir Canyon and Black Star Canyon in the future — which would mean an individual could visit one wild area on every weekend of the month with minimal impact on wildlife.
+The Conservancy expanded this program to include Black Star Canyon — which means an individual can almost visit one wild area on every weekend of the month with minimal impact on wildlife.

 There is something going on almost every day.
 Take some time to explore the activity listings to see the wide range of programs from native plant hikes, stewardship opportunities, guided mountain bike rides, elder treks, tot walks, fitness hikes, geology hikes, yoga for kids, trail running, and night hikes.
 Again, the majority are free.

 Screenshot of the Activities sign-up screen to illustrate the hint below.